Key in lock symbolizing inheriting a house that is paid off

 Probate

-Probate is a legal process that takes place after someone passes away to transfer ownership of their assets, including real estate.
-The court will appoint an executor or administrator to handle the estate’s affairs before distributing the remaining assets
+Probating an estate is a legal process that takes place after someone passes away to transfer ownership of their assets, including real estate related to the deceased.

 • Validating the will